© 2018. By Luis A. Marrero, M.A. RODP, LLP

 To complement Watkin’s STAR Model, the LOD follows the logotelogy five phases or process steps of the AVR Method©.

 The stages are forming, storming, norming, and performing.
 Others have added “outperforming and adjourning” to these stages of group and organizational development.

 The AVR Method©

 Certified and licensed logotelogists, whether coaches, consultants, counselors or therapists, use the AVR Method© to help clients in their improvement journey.
-AVR stands for meaning awareness, meaning analysis, meaning validation, meaning re-decision, as well as meaning replacement and sustainment.
+AVR stands for meaning awareness, analysis, validation, re-decision, replacement and sustainment; reintegration, and sustainment.